Event Archival

 Archive lifecycle

-Every archive_interval_secs (default 1 hour), Keplor checks whether archival should run based on age and/or database size triggers.
+Every archive_interval_secs (default 1 hour), Keplor checks whether archival should run based on age and/or data-dir size triggers.
 When triggered:

-1. Force rollup for affected days (preserves daily aggregations after deletion)
+1. Force rollup for affected days (preserves daily aggregations after tombstoning)

 2. Query events older than archive_after_days, ordered by (user_id, timestamp)